parmentelat/nbhosting/README.md

 In a nushell:

-* the first time a student tries to open a notebook, nbhosting transparently creates her an account, together with a docker container;
+* the first time a student tries to open a notebook, nbhosting transparently creates her an account, together with a container;
 * the first time a student opens a given notebook, this notebook is **copied** from the master course contents (more on this below) **into her container**; from that point on, her work for that notebook is independant from the master course
 * containers are automatically stopped (i.e. frozen) when the student is inactive, to preserve computing resources; as a consequence, a student may have to wait 5 to 10 seconds when she shows up the first time or after idle time.